Seattle's transportation future, part I

 On Saturday, on the 48, I sat behind a man transporting case of a certain poultry-inspired brand of bourbon.
 That stuff ain’t cheap.
 Perhaps he’d recently visited the coin-counting machine at his credit union.

 For some reason I have yet to understand, Bus Nerd has entirely too much change.
 Everywhere he goes, change follows.
 It is in his pants pockets, in his coat pockets, in his busnerd bag.
 If you’re ever short bus fare, search the cushions of a couch he has recently sat on; you’re sure to find at least a couple of trips’ worth.
 And don’t get me started on his (former) bedroom.
-His spare-change jar filled up at least a year ago, subsequently overflowing onto his nightstand and into …
+His spare-change jar filled up …